 Fixed Home Equity Loan vs Home Equity Line of Credit (HELOC)

 When you start looking into using your home’s equity, you’ll likely come across two main options: a fixed home equity loan and a Home Equity Line of Credit (HELOC).
 They might sound similar, but they’re different, each with its own set of strengths and weaknesses.
 A bit confused as to whether a home equity loan or a home equity line of credit (HELOC) will better fit your needs?
-Let’s go over the differences to help you decide.
+Let’s review the differences to help you make a decision.

 What’s a Fixed Home Equity Loan?